Factorization Regret mediates compositional generalization in latent space: SUPPLEMENTARY

 revealing it as the cost of assuming that $r_g$ alone suffices to make observations i.i.d.

-\textbf{Summary}: $SII$ is \emph{not} $I(r_g;r_c;o)$, rather it is $I(o_1,\dots,o_T,r_g)$, a measure of the \textbf{accumulated, reward-relevant information} which would be lost by neglecting interaction information.
-SII is the cost of a myopic focus on the goal-pertinent state and distinguishes a genuine world model from strategies that simply exploit spurious correlations.
+\textbf{Summary}: Factorization Regret is \emph{not} $I(r_g;r_c;\mathbf{o}_t)$, rather it is $I(\mathbf{o}_1,\dots,\mathbf{o}_T,r_g)$, a measure of the \textbf{accumulated, reward-relevant information} which would be lost by neglecting interaction information.
+FR is the cost of a myopic focus on the goal-pertinent variable and distinguishes a genuine world model from strategies that simply exploit spurious correlations.